 A quarterly report which show the short term movements in the output of industries in the production and construction sectors within Wales.

-- The longer term trend for the Index of Production for Wales shows a 0.1 per cent increase when comparing the latest four quarters to the previous four quarters.
-UK output increased by 1.8 per cent.
-The rise over the longer term in both Wales and the UK was largely accounted for by an increase in Transport Equipment.
-The short term quarterly movements fell by 1.6 per cent in Wales and increased in the UK (up 0.2 per cent).
+- The longer term trend for the Index of Production for Wales shows a 1.1 per cent fall when comparing the latest four quarters to the previous four quarters.
+UK output increased by 1.6 per cent.
+The fall over the longer term in Wales was largely accounted for by a fall in Electricity, Gas and Water Supply.
+In the UK, the increase was largely accounted for by Rubber and Plastics and other Non-metallic Minerals.
+The short term quarterly movements show output increased in both Wales and the UK (up 1.0 per cent and up 0.2 per cent respectively).

-- The longer term trend for the Index of Construction for Wales shows a 1.5 per cent increase when comparing the latest four quarters to the previous four quarters.
-UK output increased by 6.4 per cent.
-The short term quarterly movements in the construction industry show output increased in both Wales and the UK (up 3.3 per cent and up 1.6 per cent respectively).
+- The longer term trend for the Index of Construction for Wales shows a 0.7 per cent fall when comparing the latest four quarters to the previous four quarters.
+UK output increased by 7.4 per cent.
+The short term quarterly movements in the construction industry show output fell in both Wales and the UK (down 6.2 per cent and down 2.2 per cent respectively).